rschristopher/ischristtrue.com/src/ancient-views/angels-demons.md

 Demons in this view include more than the fallen angels, but also the spirits of the dead nephilim.

 In this worldview, Pagan gods are not imaginary or false, but very real created spirits.
-In the third rebellion against God, when the tower fell, man was placed under the territorial dominion of these created spirits (that today we know of as pagan gods).
+In the final rebellion against God, when the tower fell, man was placed under the territorial dominion of these created spirits (that today we know of as pagan gods).

 !!! quote "Deuteronomy 32:8"